 Failure to do one of the above actions can prevent an aged-out child from being able to be considered by their CSPA age.
 However, in its discretion the USCIS may consider reasonable excuses (like extraordinary circumstances) for being unable to meet the Sought to Acquire requirement on time.

 At DYgreencard.com, we can help you prepare an Adjustment of Status application package with all required forms and documents.
 All you need to do is just answer questions and upload documents to our online platform.
 Then we take care of the rest.
-The entire application package will be reviewed by an immigration lawyer.
-Learn more, or get started today!
+Get started today!